geobakery/GeospatialAnalyzer/README.development.md

 ### Troubleshooting

-If you update your `package.json`, change your docker files, or other problems that lead to a problematic start of your docker container; do following: \
+If you update your `package.json`, change your docker files, or have other problems that lead to a problematic start of your docker container; do the following: \
 (<b> Beware this will delete all manually added database data </b>)

 ```bash